NEUROSCIENCE, ETHICS AND SOCIETY THEME LEAD

 NEUROSCIENCE ETHICS and SOCIETY (NEUROSEC)

 My team’s location within Oxford Psychiatry and Neuroscience is a key strength of our programme, allowing us to develop work that is integrated with world-leading, cutting edge research and clinical development in psychiatry and neuroscience.
-We also maintain an important independence, grounded in cross-appointment to the Oxford Uehiro Centre in Philosophy and concrete affiliations with the Oxford Ethox Centre in the Nuffield Department of Population Health.
+We also maintain an important independence, working across other key centres for excellence in ethics in Oxford.
+As of 2018, NEUROSEC is proud to have close association with the Wellcome Centre for Ethics and Humanities, of which I am a Co-Director.

 The range and scale of ethics and societal foresight needs in psychiatry and neuroscience are extensive and exciting.
 We work with colleagues across Oxford and beyond who have relevant ethics and social science expertise for specific projects, and we build collaborative, multi-disciplinary teams that represent genuine, critically engaged and reflexive integration of science, ethics and society.